diffblue/gitlab/doc/administration/housekeeping.md

 # Housekeeping **(FREE SELF)**

-GitLab supports and automates housekeeping tasks in your current repository such as:
+GitLab supports and automates housekeeping tasks in Git repositories to ensure that they can be served as efficiently as possible.
+Housekeeping tasks include:

-- Compressing Git objects.
+- Compressing Git objects and revisions.
 - Removing unreachable objects.
+- Removing stale data like lock files.
+- Maintaining data structures that improve performance.
+- Updating object pools to improve object deduplication across forks.

 ## Configure housekeeping